grafana/thema/FAQ.md

 ## Aren't breaking changes evil?
 Isn't thema encouraging bad behavior?

-If you are committed to believing this, we cannot offer definitive, contradictory proof.
+If you are committed to believing this, we cannot offer definitive contradictory proof.

 Our foundational belief is that, while breaking changes can cause considerable pain, that pain has not been, and is unlikely to ever be, sufficient basis for system authors to stop making breaking changes.